Skip to main content

 DSU maintains a partition of nodes into connected components under merges.

-• Use path compression + union by size/rank for near-constant time.
+• Use path compression as well for near-constant time. (amortized ~ O(α(n))) per operation

 Practice:

-Given a connected weighted undirected graph, an MST connects all nodes with minimum total edge weight.
+Given a connected weighted undirected graph, an MST is a tree that connects all nodes with minimum sum of all edge weights.

 • Kruskal: O(m log m) (sorting dominates)